-A team of us at ISL built Fake News!, the iOS app-based game, to highlight how easy it is for any of us to get tripped up by false news stories.
+A team of us at ISL built Fake News!, the iOS app-based game, to highlight how easy it is for any of us to get tripped up by false news stories (it's like Tinder...for our democracy).
 My role on this project was as the lead designer, working closely with our development team and creative direction to create a fun-to-use, fun-to-look-at app.

 "Fake news is a real problem.
 Recently, the Pew Research Center found that about two thirds of U.S. adults say completely made-up news causes a great deal of confusion about current events.
 So we built Fake News!, a simple game to test our collective ability to distinguish between what's true, and what's just been tweeted."